Raw vector

 CVE-2025-34123 is a high-severity Improper Input Validation (CWE-20) vulnerability in Githubusercontent (inferred from references).
 Its CVSS base score is 8.4 (High).

-Operationally, ranked in the top 4.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Command and Scripting Interpreter (T1059); ranked at the 38th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 A stack-based buffer overflow vulnerability exists in VideoCharge Studio 2.12.3.685 when processing a specially crafted .VSC configuration file.
 The issue occurs due to improper handling of user-supplied data in the XML 'Name' attribute, leading to an SEH overwrite condition.
 The vulnerability is tracked as CVE-2025-34123 with a CVSS 4.0 score of 8.4 and is associated with CWE-20, CWE-94, and CWE-121.